The Curtain Mystery

 Passion and Pain, Holy Week in the Philippines

 The rhythmic chanting issued forth from a nearby speaker and settled down on our conversation, providing the somber atmosphere that the occasion deserved.
 The discussion, as we sat on a friend’s porch in a tiny village in the Pampanga Province of the Philippines that Maundy Thursday, centered around the crucifixions and self-flagellants that we had come to see.
-The chanting, known as The Passion because it is the reading of the betrayal, trial and death of Jesus, begins at 12

 Continue Reading